seahorn/clam/README.md

    value analyses.

-   Regardless the level of precision, Crab-llvm can try to resolve indirect calls (i.e., function pointers) if `dsa-seahorn` is installed and enable option `--crab-devirt`.
+   Regardless the level of precision, Crab-llvm can try to resolve indirect calls if `dsa-seahorn` is installed and enable option `--crab-devirt`.

 - By default, all the analyses are run in an intra-procedural manner.
 Enable the option `--crab-inter` to run the inter-procedural